 What is Research?

 All our services are based on sound research that demonstrates and supports the need and usefulness of our services and work.
 Each of our services has research behind it to demonstrate what we do and why we do it.
-Our Disability Information Advice Line (DIAL), discover magazine, Personal Budgets employer support service, and all our other work are shaped by research activity.
+Our Disability Information Advice Line (DIAL), Personal Budgets employer support service, and all our other work are shaped by research activity.

 Cornwall Disability Research Network

 We created the Cornwall Disability Research Network project in 2006 with a range of partners.
 The purpose of the network is to provide a forum to share research skills and expertise in Cornwall among like-minded people.
 Our key partner in this is Cornwall College, with whom we hold an annual event in October.
 This brings together researchers from across the UK and further afield to share their research on a range of topics.